-Teaching staff will be made aware of any child with severe asthma by email at or before the beginning of term by the School Office.
+Teaching staff will be made aware of any child with severe asthma by email at or before the beginning of term.

 Moorland School recognises that asthma is a serious condition which can be life threatening.
 We ensure that all pupils with asthma can and do fully participate safely in all aspects of school life including out of school activities.